QUICK ANSWER

 Mistake 5: Waiting Until You "Feel Ready" to Schedule the Exam

 Scheduling the exam creates accountability.
 Without a date on the calendar, study sessions are easy to skip ("I will study tomorrow instead") and preparation stretches indefinitely.
 Schedule the exam when you start your study plan, not when you finish it.
 A date 4 to 6 weeks out gives you a deadline, and deadlines prevent drift.
-If your practice scores say you are not ready as the date approaches, you can reschedule.
+If your practice scores say you are not ready as the date approaches, check Pearson VUE's current rescheduling rules before making a change.
 If you score 80% on timed practice, treat that as a stronger readiness signal than anxiety alone.

 Frequently Asked Questions